 During comprehensive assessment, providers can align appropriate criteria to measure progress and outcomes, including forecasting a Planned MSG.
-The Planned MSG is the MSG identified during a participant's initial comprehensive assessment and forecast to be the MSG most likely to allow the individual to make performance gains within the program year.
+The Planned MSG is the MSG identified during a participant's initial comprehensive assessment and forecast to be the MSG most likely to allow the individual to make performance gains within the PY.
 The forecast is based on the participant's level at intake, initial objectives, goals, and the program of study selected during enrollment.
-During comprehensive assessment, a provider can determine which MSG is appropriate based on the student's goals and objectives and time remaining in the program year.
+During comprehensive assessment, a provider can determine which MSG is appropriate based on a participant's goals and objectives and time remaining in the PY.